muzeyyenalan/Devops-Github/projects/206-Kubernetes-Microservice-Phonebook/README.md

 DATABASE DEPLOYMENT AND SERVICE
 1. mysql_deployement.yml          # To be delivered by students
+2. mysql_service.yaml             # To be delivered by students
-2. persistent_volume.yaml         # To be delivered by students
+3. persistent_volume.yaml         # To be delivered by students
-2. persistent_volume_claim.yaml   # To be delivered by students
+4. persistent_volume_claim.yaml   # To be delivered by students

 SECRETS AND CONFIGMAP
 1. mysql-secret.yaml              # To be delivered by students